Florida Car Accident Laws

 • the percentage of fault that each party bears.

-Under the pure comparative fault rule, the plaintiff's damages award is reduced by a percentage equal to their share of fault.
+Under the modified comparative fault rule, the plaintiff's damages award is reduced by a percentage equal to their share of fault.
+If that share exceeds 50 percent, the plaintiff can't recover compensation from any other at-fault party.

 How Does Florida's Comparative Negligence Rule Work In a Car Accident Case?